RedBearAK/toshy/README.md

 qdbus org.kde.KWin /KWin reconfigure
 ```

-To undo, remove or comment out the same text in the file, and run the same command.
+To undo this, remove or comment out the same text in the file, and run the same command.
 The `Meta` key binding should be back.

 ### Manjaro GNOME Cmd+Q (Close Window) shortcut